bitdust-io/p2p-app/README.md

         keytool -genkey -v -keystore ~/keystores/bitdust.keystore -alias bitdust -keyalg RSA -keysize 4096 -validity 60000

-Make sure you have backup copy of the `bitdust.keystore` file and the keystore password!
+Ensure you have a backup copy of the `bitdust.keystore` file and the keystore password!

-Now you need to get from Google Play Console "Encryption Key" which you will use to prepare `output.zip` file.
+Now you need to get from Google Play Console "Encryption Key," which you will use to prepare the `output.zip` file.

-You need to do that only one time - the `output.zip` file must be uploaded back to Google.

-This way Google will be able to verify the .APK file you built before publish it on the Play Market:
+You only need to do this once.
+Also, the `output.zip` file must be uploaded back to Google.
+This way Google can verify the .APK file you built before publishing it on the Play Market:

         java -jar pepk.jar --keystore=~/keystores/bitdust.keystore --alias=bitdust --encryptionkey=<Encryption Key> --include-cert --output=output.zip